jesford/setup-new-macbook/README.md

 conda install -c conda-forge jupyter_contrib_nbextensions conda install -c conda-forge jupyter_nbextensions_configurator
 ```
 - This should have made the 'Nbextensions' tab available when you launch the notebook.
-Use the checkboxes to enable 'Collapsible Headings', 'ExecuteTime', and 'Autopep8'.
+Use the checkboxes to enable 'Collapsible Headings', 'ExecuteTime', 'Ruler' (and change it to a nice subtle color), and 'Autopep8'.

 ### Version Control
 - From App Store, Install XCode (have to open it & agree to license)